 Take a Recommendation

 So if you are running short of recommendations, maybe you don’t have friends who have a pediatrician they like, you can always look online for recommendations.
 Sites like yelp.com have reviews for more than just restaurants or things around town, they offer reviews of medical facilities and doctors as well.
+Also check with your local parents of multiples group for recommendations.

 Keep in mind that many pediatricians have open-house style meetings where you can go and meet with the doctor and the office staff and the nurses to see if it’s a good fit for you and your family.